ilteoood/SiteAlert-Python/README.md

 > ###Requirements:
 > Requires beautifulsoup4 to be executed, if you want to install it, see [this][1]

-> To use the Telegram notification, you need to compile and put in the same directory of SiteAlert the telegram-cli executable.
+> To use the Telegram notification (Linux and OS X only), you need to compile and put in the same directory of SiteAlert the telegram-cli executable.
 For further information see [this][2] amazing project and my [action.lua][3] script to create and interact with a Telegram bot.
 (Will be translated in English)

 **NOTE: this function will work only under Linux or Mac OS X systems.**